yaejinpark/Trello-Clone/README.md

 ##How To Run Test:

 #####Express Test:
 If you haven't, cd all the way to 'mytodoupgrade' folder in your terminal.
 Type in 'jasmine' to run all the spec files within the directory.

+######WARNING:
-WARNING: Test will not run if your node server is running.
+*Test will not run if your node server is running.
+If you are running 'node app.js', Ctrl+C in order to kill the server.
+*If you previously executed the test (especially with code before this update), remove existing data from database.
+One way is to completely dropping the database and recreating it, or typing in separately: db.users.remove({}), db.boards.remove({}), db.lists.remove({}), db.todos.remove({})

 #####Angular Test:
 If you haven't, cd all the way to 'mytodo' folder ins your terminal.
 Then run 'gulp test.'